lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 ## 5.5 Attribute Data

 Attribute data is information associated with the structure of the dataset.
 This structure includes both the dataset geometry and topology.
-Most often, attribute data is associated with dataset pointsor cells, but sometimes attribute data may be assigned to cell components such as edges or faces.
+Most often, attribute data is associated with dataset points or cells, but sometimes attribute data may be assigned to cell components such as edges or faces.
 Attribute data may also be assigned across the entire dataset, or across a group of cells or points.
 We refer to this information as attribute data because it is an attribute to the structure of the dataset.
 Typical examples include temperature or velocity at a point, mass of a cell, or heat flux into and out of a cell face.

 <figure id="Figure 5-6">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-6.png?raw=true" width="640" alt="Figure5-6">